JasonLocklin/Dissertation/SA/Methods.md

-of saccadic adaptation on landmark and line bisection, change scores were computed from the initial, pre-adaptation sessions of the two tasks (i.e., baseline), to the remaining post-adaptation session blocks.
+of saccadic adaptation on landmark and line bisection, change scores were computed from the initial, pre-adaptation sessions of the two tasks (i.e., baseline), to the remaining post-adaptation blocks.

 #### Saccadic Adaptation

 After the first target of a saccadic adaptation trial was fixated, it disappeared and the second target appeared.
-At this point, 500hz eye position samples from the eye-tracker were recorded until the end of the trial (approximately 2s).
+At this point, eye position samples from the eye-tracker were recorded until the end of the trial (approximately 2s).
 This allowed off-line analysis of the initial saccade toward the second target, and any corrective saccades to the perturbed location afterwards.
 Rather